pvtodorov/systox/README.md

 ```
 ./bash_scripts/draw_plots.sh
 ```
 This will generate a `plots/` directory.
 The directory will have the same folder structure as the `feature_selection/` directory.
-In each run's subdirectory there will be a number of files:

-- `rc_vc.json` will hold data for each step of the recursive feature elimination as a list of features at `n_features`
-- the plots contained in figure 3 as `.png` and `.pdf` files
+In each run's subdirectory where the plots contained in figure 3 as `.png` and `.pdf` files.